 Project: Maternal predator-exposure and offspring behavior

-Anna Kate is an Integrative Biology major and loves all animals (and fancy office supplies).
-This summer she trained Angela and helped collect loads of data on how maternal stress can affect offspring behavior in mosquitofish!
+Anna Kate was an Integrative Biology major and loves all animals (and fancy office supplies).
+In the summer 2018, she trained Angela and helped collect loads of data on how maternal stress can affect offspring behavior in mosquitofish (see publications).

 2016-2017 (summer internships)